Command Line Interface (CLI)¶

 Limit the search to a specific scan:

-This is useful for verifying protocol settings before conversion.
+This command is useful for inspecting protocol settings and understanding how acquisition and reconstruction parameters vary before conversion.

 Convert a scan to NIfTI (brkraw convert)¶